intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 - `var` is a loop index declaration
 - `var` is a mutated variable
+- `var` is declared or initialized within a loop

 Therefore we should avoid replacing such declarations with const and implement fallbacks for such cases.